-10 days to go… I am counting down for the Christmas and singing this all day long ~~ ♥ I’m dreaming of a white Christmas, Just like the ones I….. ♥ ~~~ The Christmas spirit is getting higher each and everyday and I am still making Christmas Craft to add into my Christmas decorations.
+10 days to go… I am counting down for the Christmas and singing this all day long ~~ I’m dreaming of a white Christmas, Just like the ones I….. ~~ The Christmas spirit is getting higher each and every day and I am still making Christmas Craft add into my Christmas decorations.
 This time it is a snowman where I was inspired by this one which I saw in Singapore.

-This is a quick craft and it is suitable for kids with a little help and guidance from adult.
-Let’s get the how-to after this jump….
+This is a quick craft and it is suitable for kids with a little help and guidance from an adult.

 Finished dimension: Approx. 3 1/4″ (H) x 2″ (W)

 1. Polyfoam or polystyrene or Styrofoam ball – approx dia.
 1″

 2. Polyfoam or polystyrene or Styrofoam ball – approx dia.
 2″

 6. Pearl white glitters

 2. Craft Knife

 5. Small brush

 7. Pencil or pen